Geometric Pose Affordance: 3D Human Pose with Scene Constraints: Geometric Pose Affordance Dataset (GPA)

-As mentioned previously, the scene geometry is represented as multi-layer depth maps computed by casting rays from a camera viewpoint and recording the depth of intersections with the scene mesh models.
-Mesh models are constructed with modeling software (Maya) with assistance from physical measurements.
+Mesh models of each scene were initially constructed in global coordinates using modeling software (Maya) with assistance from physical measurements and reflective markers attached to scene objects.
+To compactly represent the scene geometry from the perspective of a given camera viewpoint, we utilize a multi-layer depth map. {\em Multi-layer depth maps} are defined as a map of camera ray entry and exit depths for all surfaces in a scene from a given camera viewpoint (illustrated in Fig~\ref{fig:multilayer}).
+Unlike standard depth-maps which only encode the geometry of visible surfaces in a scene (sometimes referred to as 2.5D), multi-layer depth provides a nearly\footnote{Surfaces tangent to a camera view ray are not represented} complete, viewer-centered description of scene geometry which includes occluded surfaces.

-\boldhead{Multi-layer depth map} Multi-layer depth maps are defined as a map of ray entry and exit depths through all surfaces in a scene (as illustrated in Figure~\ref{fig:capture} $d-f$).
-Unlike standard depth-maps which only encode the geometry of visible surfaces in a scene (sometimes referred to as 2.5D), multi-layer depth provides a nearly\footnote{Surfaces tangent to a camera view ray are not represented} complete, view-based description of scene geometry.
-The multi-layer depth representation can be computed by performing multi-hit ray tracing from the camera.
-Specifically, the multi-hit ray tracing function $g$ sends a ray from the camera center towards a point on the image plane that corresponds to the pixel at $(x, y)$ and outputs distance values $g(x, y) = \{t_1, t_2, t_3, ..., t_k\}$ where $k$ is the total number of polygon intersections at that pixel.
+The multi-layer depth representation can be computed from the scene mesh model by performing multi-hit ray tracing from a specified camera viewpoint.
+Specifically, the multi-hit ray tracing sends a ray from the camera center towards a point on the image plane that corresponds to the pixel at $(x, y)$ and outputs distance values $\{t_1, t_2, t_3, ..., t_k\}$ where $k$ is the total number of polygon intersections along the ray.
 Given a unit ray direction $\mathbf{r}$ and camera viewing direction $\mathbf{v}$, the depth value at layer $i$ is $D_i(x, y) = t_i\mathbf{r}\cdot\mathbf{v}$ if $i <= k$ and $D_i(x, y) = \varnothing$ if $i > k$.
-In our case, the number of multi-layer depth maps is set to 15 which suffices to cover all scenes in our dataset.
+In our scenes, the number of multi-layer depth maps is set to 15 which suffices to cover all scene surfaces in our dataset.
+We visualize 5 camera viewpoints together with first 3 layers of depth map in the same scene in Fig \ref{fig:camera01234_mds}.